aggregat4/dendriform/JOURNAL.md

 ## 11.5.2018

 Changing the DOM structure in nodes broke way more things.
 I fixed a bunch of the hardcoded node children and parent access, but that uncovered even more trouble.
 Seems to be in a stable state now.

+## 18.5.2018

+Mostly refactoring of the file and directory structure: splitting out mixed dependencies, making a straight DAG, this looks a bit better.

+Still need to finish open/closed nodes by adding in the call to the commandhandler in tree-component onCollapseClick.
+But that should be trivial now.